Making Employee Volunteers Matter

 - Work with trusted partners.
 This applies to both the company and the nonprofit.
 It should be easy for one to say to the other “No, but how about this solution?”
 Trust makes that conversation natural.

 - Describe success.
 Each should describe what they hope to achieve through the volunteer engagement.
 That means asking questions and answering openly.

 - Leverage technology.
 Nonprofits should make sure their volunteer opportunities – both group and individual – are posted on volunteering and employee engagement platforms companies are using.
 Companies should look at these as a first stop so they have a sense of the types of volunteer activities nonprofits need.

 - Follow up.
 Evaluate how the activity went.
-Identify ways not only to improve, but to continue and deepen the engagement of the employees in the mission of the nonprofit.
+Identify ways not only to improve but to continue and deepen the engagement of the employees in the mission of the nonprofit.

 Four little steps, but each important and empowers all sides of the partnership to ensure interactions move from merely transactional to truly transformational for each party.

 Limitations must also be realized: companies need to understand that not every nonprofit has volunteer opportunities that match their needs or their employees’ expectations.
 And nonprofits need to understand that companies respect and expect dialogue about their needs.
-A nonprofit shouldn’t automatically tie a company’s financial gift to their ability to provide a meaningful volunteer experience.
-However limitations can also be an opportunity for a different kind of engagement.
+A nonprofit shouldn’t automatically tie a company’s financial gift to its ability to provide a meaningful volunteer experience.
+However, limitations can also be an opportunity for a different kind of engagement.

 I’ve seen strategic partnerships from all angles: the good, the bad, and the ugly.
-I can tell you from first-hand experience that the road to success is all about starting a dialogue, leveraging available technology and building deeper partnerships!
+I can tell you from first-hand experience that the road to success is all about starting a dialogue, leveraging available technology, and building deeper partnerships!